 Patient position.
-For SWS acquisition this varies somewhat between institutions.
-Supine or slight (<30°) left decubitus positions are thought to be similar enough so as not to induce variation in liver stiffness even though there is evidence that full left lateral decubitus positioning significantly affects measured SWS.
+For SWS acquisition, this appears to vary somewhat between institutions.
+Supine or slight ($<30^\circ$) left decubitus positions are thought to be similar enough4 so as not to induce variation in liver stiffness even though there is evidence that full left lateral decubitus positioning significantly affects measured SWS.

 Respiration.
-Suspended tidal respiration is recommended to avoid additional pressure on the liver that might increase liver stiffness.
+Suspended tidal (normal or quiet) respiration is recommended to avoid the additional pressure that a deep inspiration (or Valsalva maneuver) by have on the liver, increasing measurements of liver stiffness.
 In addition, this form of suspended respiration may result in less movement of the liver during acquisition since the diaphragm may move less than during a deep inspiration.